-The Affordable Health Care Act offers a premium tax credit from 2014 onward to help with a portion, or all, of your out-of-pocket expenses, depending on your income.
-This tax credit did not apply to the 2013 tax year.
+The Affordable Health Care Act offers a premium tax credit to help with a portion, or all, of your out-of-pocket expenses, depending on your income.
 The credit helps individuals and families with moderate income who purchase health insurance through the Health Insurance Marketplace.
 To determine your eligibility, you must file a tax return to establish your income.

 “Out-of-pocket expenses” refers to money you spend on medical costs such as co-pays, coinsurance, deductibles and other similar payments associated with your essential health benefits.
 Any help with these expenses can only apply to plans purchased through the health insurance marketplace.